Fueling Your Mind: The Connection Between Fiber and Mental Health

 Gradual Increase and Hydration

-“When increasing fiber intake, it’s important to do so gradually to allow your digestive system to adjust”, says Dr. Holes-Lewis.
+“When increasing fiber intake, it’s important to do so gradually to allow your digestive system to adjust”, says Kummer.
 Adequate water consumption is crucial, as fiber absorbs water, facilitating smooth digestion and nutrient absorption.

 Recommended Daily Fiber Intake